 As mentioned earlier, this is a sample itinerary and should not be thought of as the trip you will experience.
 It is intended to give an idea of what the trip will be like.
 It could also be exactly what you do.
 Keep an open mind, be flexible, go with the flow, and enjoy!

-After the trip: We will return you to Green River (90 minute van ride).
+After the trip: We will return you to Green River (45 minute van ride).
 Our expected time of arrival back at our headquarters is 4:00 to 5:00 p.m.

 Medical emergencies: Our guides are trained in first aid and carry first aid supplies only.
 REMEMBER to bring your own prescription medicines.
 ALERT our guides to any medical problem you might have such as diabetes or allergic reactions.
 Wilderness expeditions are a long way from hospitals, doctors, and pain-relieving medicines.
-Evacuations to modern medical care are uncertain, and protracted.
+Evacuations to modern medical care are uncertain and protracted.
 In case of evacuation and/or medical treatment beyond first aid, expenses incurred are the responsibility of the participant.

 Cancellation Policy: If cancellations are made prior to 90 days before the trip, monies will be refunded less a $50.00 service charge per person.
 If cancellations are made within 90 days and outside of 45 days of the trip date monies will be refunded less a $100.00 service charge per person.
 Cancellations made within 45 days of the trip date are non refundable.
 Prior to 45 days to the trip date we will transfer reservations to another trip in the same year with a $25.00 service charge per person.
 All policies will be enforced and we strongly recommend trip cancellation insurance.
 Cancellation of a trip is very unlikely, but we reserve the right to cancel any trip due to river or weather conditions or the lack of sufficient reservations.
 A full refund will be made if such is the case.

 Insurance: Medical Evacuation and cancellation insurance on a vacation plan can be obtained from numerous insurance companies.
 You should be aware that medical evacuations in the backcountry can easily cost $10,000 and up.
 You are responsible for these potential expenses and we strongly encourage all guests to have this coverage.
-We offer plans by TRAVEL GUARD that cover evacuation, baggage and cancellation claims.
+We offer plans by TRAVEL GUARD that cover evacuation, baggage, and cancellation claims.
 It is available to American and Canadian citizens, as well as citizens of another country as long as you have a U.S. address.
-For a quote or questions give us a call or include Your Names, Birth Dates in an Email and we will send a quote.
+For a quote or questions give us a call or include your names and birth dates in an email and we will send a quote.
 Also, if you are bringing expensive cameras, binoculars, or other items we suggest you have insurance coverage for them (commonly available through Homeowners Policies).
 In the event of a loss, our insurance will not cover those items.

 Tipping the guides: If you feel the guides have been instrumental in your enjoyment of the trip, you may choose to direct a gratuity to the trip leader in the form of cash or check.
 He/She will then distribute it evenly to the other crewmembers.
-The average contribution amount ranges between $15.00 and $25.00 per guest, per day.
-Note that on this trip you will have one set of guides for the biking, and a different set of guides on the river.
-If you intend to tip both, you should do so, at the end of each trip segment.
+The average contribution amount ranges between $20.00 and $30.00 per guest, per day.
+Cash is the preferred method of tipping.

 Beverages/Snacks: We provide ice water, gatorade, lemonade, one soda per day per person and ample cooler space.
 If you choose to bring any specialty sodas and/or alcoholic beverages, we have no problem taking whatever you want to bring – within reason.
 Don’t bring beer, wine coolers or sodas in glass containers.
 Wine packaged in a box is ideal.
 Mark beverages/snacks that you bring so that you can keep track of them.
 The liquor store in Green River, Utah is located in the back of the West Winds restaurant.
 In Utah, wine or liquor is not sold after 7:00 p.m., before 11:00 a.m., or on Sundays and Holidays.
 We will have high-energy snacks (for the bike portion) and fresh fruit available, but if you have a favorite energy bar or snack bring it along.